mandrasch/austrian-web-dev-companies/README.md

 ## Data sources

 I'll add new data based on latest active job offers or partner directories of CMSes / frameworks.
-Would be best to show companies with open job offers first, but portals like https://devjobs.at/ do a better job here (with crawlers).
+Would be best to show companies with open job offers first, but portals like https://devjobs.at/ (with crawlers) do a better job here .

 ### Add a company